dayanacavalcante/Obesity-Estimate/README.md

 ## **Case Study**

-Application of predictive and descriptive methods to detect the group of people most at risk of life due to obesity, make the Linear Regression Model and determine the best classification algorithm for obesity levels.

 The data belong to a study made to estimate obesity levels in individuals from Mexico, Peru and Colombia, based on their eating habits and physical condition.
 The data set has 17 features and 2111 rows.

+The purpose of this case study was:
+1. Make the Linear Regression model of Body Mass Index;
+2. Detect the group with the highest risk of life related to level of Body Mass Index and frequency of physical activity;
+3. Check which algorithm has the best performance in the classification of Body Mass Index;

+### **How?**

+1. With the Linear Regression algorithm;
+2. Through KMeans, Agglomerative Hierarchical and DBSCAN clustering algorithms;
+3. Through Logistic Regression, Decision Tree and Random Forest classification algorithms;

+### **Why?**

+Contribute to the initial idea of the research article in the creation of intelligent computational tools to identify the level of obesity of an individual, complementing with the detection of the group with the highest risk of life and providing the algorithm with a better performance for future classification analyzes.

 The data are available at the UCI Machine Learning Repository.
 Follow the link:
 https://archive.ics.uci.edu/ml/datasets/Estimation+of+obesity+levels+based+on+eating+habits+and+physical+condition+#